khurram-uworx/khurram-uworx.github.io/_posts/2025-07-14-GenAI-Concepts.md

 - **Multimodal Models**: Combine text, images, and other data types (e.g., CLIP, DALL·E).
 - **Self-Supervised Learning**: Learn how models like BERT and GPT are pre-trained on large datasets.
 - **Reinforcement Learning with Transformers**: Explore how Transformers are used in RL (e.g., Decision Transformers).

----

-Let me know if you'd like a deeper dive into attention mechanisms or Transformers, or if you'd like resources to get started!